donuts qui coule

 The ultimate tip:

-Favor the quality of contact over the quantity of movements.
-A firm and continuous pressure is often more effective than rapid back-and-forth motions.
+Prioritise the quality of contact over the quantity of movements.
+A firm and sustained pressure is often more effective than quick back-and-forth movements.

-5. It may be more common after childbirth
+5. It is reportedly more common after childbirth

 Many people discover this type of pleasure only after having a child.
 Several possible explanations: